blkFinch/blkfinch.github.io/_notes/Public/Limitation leads to freedom.md

 ***By giving up full independence we gain even greater liberty than we could achieve alone***

-We can then apply the Second Law of [[Hermeticism]] ([[As Above, So below- As below, so above]]) to theorize that the more of our independence we give up the greater liberty we will attain.
+We can then apply the Second Law of [[Hermeticism]] ([[As Above, So below- As below, so above]]) to theorize that the more of our independence we give up the greater liberty we will attain[^1].
 Thus the fear of losing oneself entirely in the infinite source of the [[Godhead]] is illusion as that ultimate loss of oneself will only lead to the most ultimate liberty.
 ___
+[1] _here I mean to say that we can extrapolate the pattern seen in the microcosm and apply to the macrocosm.
+If the limitation of a sonnet gives more liberty to be creative- then the limitation of relinquishing self will may lead to a deeper freedom _
 ### References

 *12 steps and 12 traditions*, chapter 3